amzn/style-dictionary/docs/extending.md

 StyleDictionary.buildAllPlatforms();
 ```

-You can also export your extended style dictionary as a node module if you need other projects to depend on it.
+Export your extended style dictionary as a node module (without building) if you need other projects to depend on it.

 ```javascript
 // package a